Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 78. ### Question78
-What are two responsibilities of testers in a Development Team? (choose the best two answers)
+What are two responsibilities of Testers in a Development Team? (choose the best two answers)

 - [ ] Verifying the work of programmers.
-- [x] Scrum has no "tester" role.
+- [x] Scrum has no "Tester" role.
 - [ ] Finding bugs.
 - [x] Everyone in the Development Team is responsible for quality.
 - [ ] Tracking quality metrics.